 Box score from TheAHL.com.

-Dustin Tokarski allowed 4 goals on 27 shots for the loss.
+Dustin Tokarski allowed 2 goals on 26 shots for the victory.

 Box score from TheAHL.com.